ocaml-sf/learn-ocaml/README.md

  * We heavily use js_of_ocaml, so thanks to the Ocsigen team.

- * The text editing component is a cutomized version of ACE.
+ * The text editing component is a customized version of ACE.

- * We also include a derivative of ppx_metaquot by Alain Frisch.
+ * We also include a derivative of ppx_metaquot by Alain Frisch and a derivative of minimal by Jacques Garrigue.